How to Recover from PTSD

 We often call PTSD (Post-Traumatic Stress Disorder) a process of Non-Recovery.
 Why?
-Well, it’s because nearly everyone who goes through a traumatic experience will experience a range of reactions that, to a small or large extent, aligns with what might later be considered PTSD.
+Well, it’s because nearly everyone who goes through a traumatic experience will experience a range of reactions that, to a small or large extent, align with what might later be considered PTSD.
 However, some people’s symptoms naturally resolve after a period of time.
-Trauma healing is a process, but the question becomes, what differentiates people who develop PTSD and those who do not?
+If you want to recover from PTSD, it is a process, but the question becomes, what differentiates people who develop PTSD and those who do not?

 What is PTSD?